-The Italian Riviera is renowned for the pretty villages dotting this stretch of coast known, but there’s much more to discover in Liguria beyond the usual routes if you venture into the interior.
+Liguria is renowned for the pretty villages dotting the stretch of coast known as Italian Riviera, but there’s much more to discover if you venture into the interior.

-Back to the main road, it’s time to get ready for the real gem of the valley, Apricale.
-It’s a short drive from Rocchetta Nervina and along the way you can stop at Isolabona, where it’s worth taking a walk around the hamlet.
-From the road, Apricale appears in all its beauty, with a multitude of houses piled on top of one another.
+Back on the main road, it’s time to get ready for the real gem of the valley, Apricale.
+It’s a short drive from Rocchetta Nervina and along the way you can stop at Isolabona, a where it’s worth taking a walk around the small hamlet.
+From the road Apricale appears in all its beauty, with a multitude of houses piled on top of one another.

 By the way, did I mention that Apricale is also home to Birrificio Artiginale, a craft brewery that produces excellent artisan beers?
 Another good reason to plan a trip here!

 On the hills above Apricale lies the tiny village of Perinaldo, from where you can enjoy some of the best views over the valley under a pristine blue sky.

 Perinaldo gave birth to some famous astronomers and cartographers and today features an astronomical observatory, housed in the former Franciscan convent of San Sebastiano.
 Other highlights include the Church of San Nicolò da Bari, with a 15th-century wooden crucifix and a beautiful painting attributed to the school of the Italian painter Guercino, and the Maraldi castle, which is said to be home to Napoleon during his Italian campaign)

 Perinaldo is also renowned for the production of a particular variety of artichoke imported from nearby Provence over two centuries ago, that has been awarded a Slow Food Presidium and is the protagonist of a famous festival taking place in mid-May.